-Behind the change: In 1964, he released his first single, "Liza Jane," as Davie Jones with the King Bees, but a year or so later fans began to confuse him with Davy Jones of the Monkees.
-The future Ziggy Stardust then took his name from American pioneer Jim Bowie and the distinctive knife named after him.
+Behind the change: In 1964, he released his first single, "Liza Jane," as Davie Jones with the King Bees, but before long fans began to confuse him with Davy Jones of the Monkees.
+The future Ziggy Stardust then took his name from American pioneer Jim Bowie and the big knife named after him.

 Birth name: Ilynea Lydia Mironoff

 Behind the change: Her paternal grandfather was a Russian diplomat who became a London taxi driver to support his family after they were stranded during the Russian Revolution.
 Mirren's father anglicized the family's name in the 1950s, when Ilynea—now Helen—was 10 years old.

 Behind the change: "Audrey Hepburn" wasn't a stage name.
 Her father discovered a Hepburn branch of the family and added that to his—and Audrey's—legal name.

 Behind the change: His name came from his dad, Alphonso Giuseppe Giovanni Roberto D'Abruzzo—and so did his stage name.
 Alan Alda's father, an actor in movies ranging from "Imitation of Life" to "The Beast With Five Fingers," was credited as Robert Alda.

 Behind the change: Despite his blindness, he learned to play many instruments as a small child.
 In 1961, the 11-year-old prodigy went to Motown, where producer Clarence Paul gave him the stage name Little Stevie Wonder.
 He became Stevie Wonder—dropping the "Little"—before releasing his 1966 hit "Uptight (Everything's Alright)."

 Birth name: Diane Hall